27 July 2021

-Written by: Danielle Johnson, PNLD Legal Adviser
+Written by: Zoe McDonald, PNLD Legal Adviser

 Not reviewed after the date of publication

-Section 1 of the Stalking Protection Act 2019 states that the chief officer of police may apply to the Magistrates’ Court for an order at any time, up to and including the point of conviction (or acquittal), if they are satisfied that:
+Where stalking is suspected as opposed to harassment, then Section 1 of the Stalking Protection Act 2019 states that the chief officer of police may apply to the Magistrates’ Court for an order at any time, up to and including the point of conviction (or acquittal), if they are satisfied that:

 the defendant has carried out acts associated with stalking;

 it is believed they pose a risk associated with stalking to another; and

 the proposed order is necessary to protect another from a risk of harm by the defendant.

 Orders may only be applied for in respect of a defendant who resides in the police area, or who they believe is in the area or intending to come to it.
 The police may also apply to the youth courts for an SPO against a child or young person, providing they are older than 10 years but under the age of 18 years.
 However, officers should be aware that the additional principles under section 11 of the Children Act 2004 will apply, to ensure the welfare and safeguarding of the child.